Rdanilowicz/KnowIT/README.md

    - If the `MYSQL_CONNECTION_STRING` environment variable is set, the application will use it for local testing or development.
    - If not, the application will fetch the connection string from AWS Secrets Manager for production deployments.
-   - **Note**: The `MYSQL_CONNECTION_STRING` will be provided separately upon request.
+   - **Note**: The `MYSQL_CONNECTION_STRING` as well as KnowIT admin username and password will be provided separately upon request.
 Please contact the project maintainers for access.

-Optionally, set environment variables locally:
+Optionally, set environment variables locally (see the setting up environmental variables section below)

-   $env:MYSQL_CONNECTION_STRING="your-connection-string"
-   $env:AWS_ACCESS_KEY_ID="your-access-key-id"
-   $env:AWS_SECRET_ACCESS_KEY="your-secret-access-key"

 Run the application:

-Open the project in Visual Studio and press F5.
+Open the project in Visual Studio (or your IDE of choice) and press F5.

 Or, use the terminal:

 dotnet run

-3. Docker
+### 3. Docker

-Run the application using Docker:
+Run the application using Docker.
+You will likely need to sete up environmental variables, see the section on this below:

 Build the Docker image: